Bruce Taylor (American football): Career

 In 1970, Taylor turned down an offer to play in the Canadian Football League with the Montreal Alouettes.
-During the first round of the 1970 NFL draft, Taylor was picked by the San Francisco 49ers.
+During the first round of the 1970 NFL draft, Taylor was picked 17th overall by the San Francisco 49ers.
 With the 49ers, Taylor appeared at the NFC Championship Game in 1971 and 1972.
 As part of the National Football Conference, Taylor played at the 1972 Pro Bowl.

 Taylor continued to play with the 49ers until he injured his hamstring in July 1978.
 After sitting out the 49ers training camp due to injury, Taylor was cut from the team in August 1978.
 During his eight seasons with the 49ers, Taylor was the 1970 punt returns season leader with 516 yards.
 Overall, Taylor had 1323 punt return yards and 190 kick return yards during his 109 games in the NFL.
 He also accumulated 201 yards with his 18 interceptions.

 During his football career, Taylor was employed by Dean Witter Reynolds and began his stockbroking experience.
 Taylor was a stockbroker upon leaving the 49ers before he joined the Montreal Alouettes in late 1978.
 As a substitute for injured Dickie Harris, Taylor and the Alouettes defeated the Ottawa Rough Riders at the 1978 Eastern Football Conference championship.
 While continuing to play as Harris's replacement, Taylor and the Alouettes lost to the Edmonton Eskimos at the 1978 Grey Cup.
 In May 1979, Taylor returned to the United States and joined a training camp for the Oakland Raiders.
 He remained with the Raiders for a few months before being cut in August 1979.

 In 1979, Taylor stopped playing football and worked in finance for three years.
 After switching to fast food in 1982, Taylor owned Burger King locations in Seattle and Woodinville, Washington by the early 1990s.
 By the late 1990s, Taylor had opened Burger King stores in Chicago and owned eighteen locations.
 Taylor returned to sports in 2009 when he became a high school volunteer coach in Florida.